 If there is code running on your computer which you are not allowed to read, then you can not feel safe or secure in the system that you are using.
 This is because you do not know what the system is really doing.
 For this reason I recommend running an open source operating system as the first step to securing your freedom and privacy.
 This can be linux but doesn't have to be.
-A BSD distribution, Qubes, Haiku, ReactOS, ArcaOS or any number of other operating systems will work and respect your freedom.
+A BSD distribution, Qubes, Haiku, ReactOS, ArcaOS, Hurd or any number of other operating systems will work for this purpose and respect your freedom.
 The reason I recommend linux is because it has the lowest barrier to entry.
 There are many linux distributions to choose from and all of them are a better choice than Mac, Windows, iOS or Android.
 If you don't know where to start, you can look here and there are many videos on the internet showing you how to boot and install an ISO.
 Most of them have feature rich graphical desktop environments and lower resource requirements than the proprietary software equivalents.
 KDE, XFCE and Gnome will use less RAM and CPU than Windows or MacOS and so installing linux can be seen as a way to extend the useful life of your devices.
 Contrary to what some may think, you don't need to know how to use a terminal to install and use linux.
 In fact, you don't need to know much of anything.
 If you do know how to use a shell terminal, you have a very powerful terminal available to you.
 It may be worth learning in order to use your computer in an efficient way and better understand what it is doing.
 Keep in mind that if you have never used a system like linux that it is a different system.
 To get the most out of it, you should adapt instead of doing things the way you are used to.
 Instead of going to some random website to download the program you need, the preferred way of installing software on Linux is using a package manager.
 You can think of the package manager as a software store for the operating system, except that it doesn't suck.
 Most commonly used software can be installed as a package from the repositories, curated by the package maintainers for your distribution.
 This is a very efficient way of installing software.
 You can install 100 pieces of software at the same time and each separate application can share dependencies.
 You usually have a graphical frontend (point and click) for the package manager, but everything can also be done from the command line.

 Linux is a great option for x86 based computers like laptops, desktops and workstations.
 However, the device which collects the most information about you is the one which also has the fewest options.
 A handful of Android phones will allow you to run an open source userspace on top of libhybris, and this is dependent on Google libraries.
 Technically Android uses a 3 year old version of the linux kernel with a lot of proprietary Google software baked in.
 This does not mean that Android is Linux.
 To my knowledge if you want to run mainline linux on a smartphone, there are two devices which will work.
 These are the Librem 5, the Pinephone.
 (Sailfish on the Jolla phone gets an honorable mention however Sailfish OS is not completely open source, some components are proprietary and closed source such as hardware-specific kernel modules and other software licensed under commercial terms.)
 Sailfish has the advantage of being able to run Android apps, as do 'degoogled' ROMs such as CalyxOS and GrapheneOS.
 I can't recommend the Librem 5 at the price and feature list compared to the pinephone.
 I personally run a Pinephone and think it is a fantastic device, however it is not ready for mainstream use as the software ecosystem is very immature compared to that of proprietary smartphone options.
 The pinephone is easy to dissassemble and repair, and presently there are 20 different choices of operating system on the pinephone.
 I have had good experiences with manjaro arm and mobian on the pinephone.
 On the laptop/desktop, the experience is so much better on linux that it is not a sacrifice in the least.